b08202033/SAKURA/README.md

 ## Evaluation
-We adopted LLM-as-a-judge approach.
-Please refer to ``evaluation`` for more details.
+We adopted LLM-as-a-judge approach for automatic evaluation in SAKURA.
+Please refer to ``evaluation/`` for more details.